Barry (2016 film)

-Barry is a 2016 American drama film directed by Vikram Gandhi about Barack Obama's life at Columbia University in 1981.
+Barry is a 2016 American biographical drama film directed by Vikram Gandhi about Barack "Barry" Obama's life at Columbia University in 1981.
 It stars Devon Terrell, Anya Taylor-Joy, Jason Mitchell, Ashley Judd, Jenna Elfman, Ellar Coltrane, Avi Nash, and Linus Roache.
 It was screened in the Special Presentations section at the 2016 Toronto International Film Festival.
 The film was released on Netflix on December 16, 2016.

 Plot

 In 1981, a 20-year-old Barack Obama, commonly known as Barry, arrives in New York City to attend Columbia University as a transfer student from Occidental College.
 Unable to contact his expected roommate, Will, Barry spends the night in the streets.
 The next day, Barry succeeds in contacting Saleem, a man he met at a party a few months back, who welcomes him in his apartment.
 Later, Barry meets his roommate Will and they both begin to live in their off-campus apartment on 109th street.
 As they are walking to class, Barry meets his neighbors when one of them asks for a cigarette.
 In class, Barry is engaged as a student and participates in classroom debates about philosophy and American society.
 While in New York, he behaves as a man apart from everyone, not sure of what he has to do to feel accepted.
 During his political science class, Barry meets Charlotte, a nice girl who seems to have an interest for debates.
 When he is not in class, Barry is playing basketball.

 While playing basketball, Barry soon gets nicknamed "The Invisible Man" by PJ, a graduate student at Columbia who grew up in the Grants Houses in Harlem.
 Later that night, Will and Barry both attend a frat party at Columbia where they see Charlotte again.
 Charlotte and Barry leave the party and go to a club downtown where they form a closer connection and begin to date.